impulse-ml/impulse-ml-recommender-php-documentation/3_api_dataset.md

 ##### Passing data to Impulse - Recommender system

 As each algorithm, not only machine learning algorithm Impulse - Recommender must have knowledge about your data.
-Since the PHP applications use different storage algorithms Impulse - Recommender has no database data fetcher - you might consider pass data directly to Dataset class instance.
+Since the PHP applications use different storage systems Impulse - Recommender has no database data fetcher - you might consider pass data directly to Dataset class instance.

 Consider the following code: